rswag/rswag/README.md

 1. Tooling to easily generate swagger descriptions directly from your API tests/specs
 2. Rails middleware to auto-magically serve a swagger-ui that's powered by those descriptions

-The tooling is designed to fit seamlessly into your development workflow, with the swagger docs and UI being a by-product that you get for free ... well almost free :) You'll need to use the provided rspec DSL, but it's an intuitive syntax (based on the swagger-spec) and, IMO, a very succint and expressive way to write api/integration tests.
+The tooling is designed to fit seamlessly into your development workflow, with the swagger docs and UI being a by-product that you get for free ... well almost free :) You'll need to use the provided rspec DSL.
+But, it's an intuitive syntax (based on the [swagger-spec](http://swagger.io/specification/)) and, IMO, a very succint and expressive way to write api/integration tests.

-Once you've generated the swagger files, the functionality to serve up them up, along with the swagger-ui, is provided as a Rails Engine.
+Once you've generated the swagger files, the functionality to serve them up, along with the swagger-ui, is provided as a Rails Engine.
 After running the install generator, you'll see the following line added to _routes.rb_

   ```ruby
   mount SwaggerRails::Engine => '/api-docs'